The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 false

-Reactive Microsoft SQL Server Specific Configuration
+Reactive Microsoft SQL server-specific configuration

 Configuration property fixed at build time - All other configuration properties are overridable at runtime